FAFSA For Military Families: Your 2026-2027 Financial Aid Options

 - Direct loans (subsidized/unsubsidized for students; PLUS for graduate students/parents)

-With federal aid covered, here’s what your military benefits bring to the table:
+With federal aid covered, let’s look at what your military benefits bring to the table.

-Each program has its own eligibility rules and timelines; your advisor and school can help you decide what to use when considering your education funding options.
-Planning ahead for gaps or a child’s future tuition?
-Learn the basics of a 529 plan to see how savings can work alongside federal aid and military benefits.
+Each program has its own eligibility rules and timelines; your Advisor and school can help you decide what to use when considering your education funding needs and options.
+Are you planning ahead for gaps or a child’s future tuition?
+Learn about the basics of a 529 plan and see how your savings can work alongside federal aid and military benefits.

 Schools start with your FAFSA information and the total estimated costs of higher education (tuition, fees, books, housing) to build your aid offer.
-Then, they add any military education money you qualify for.
-If Tuition Assistance doesn’t cover everything, the aid office may fill the gap with grants or federal loans.
-You can also use the TA “Top-Up” to cover the rest, but it will use some of your GI Bill benefits.
-Before you enroll, check your branch’s TA rules and make sure the school has a current agreement with the DOD (a.k.a. the DOD MOU).
+Then, they add any military education money for which you qualify.
+If Tuition Assistance (TA) doesn’t cover everything, the aid office may fill the gap with grants or federal loans.
+You can also use the TA Top-Up to cover the rest, but it will use some of your GI Bill benefits.
+Before you enroll, check your branch’s TA rules and make sure the school has a current agreement with the DOD (a.k.a. the DOD Memorandum of Understanding).

 In short, anyone seeking post-secondary education can complete the FAFSA, including: